powerhome/playbook/playbook-website/app/views/guides/design_guidelines/Color_Guidelines.md

-# Color Guidelines

 For all our Color Tokens refer to [Colors](https://playbook.powerapp.cloud/visual_guidelines/colors) in [Tokens & Guidelines](https://playbook.powerapp.cloud/visual_guidelines)

 #### Index
-Color Palette & Usage: Best Practices
+1. Color Palette & Usage: Best Practices
-1. Text Colors
+2. Text Colors
-   * Status Colors
+3. Status Colors
-   * Interface Colors
+4. Interface Colors
-   * Data Visualization Colors
+5. Data Visualization Colors
 2. Color Accessibility Standards

 As a design system primarily used for business software applications, we use color to enhance user comprehension, not as ornament.